traja-team/traja/paper/paper.md

 Machine learning methods enable researchers to solve tasks computationally without explicit instructions by detecting patterns or relying on inference.
 Thus they are particularly relevant for data exploration of high volume datasets such as spatial trajectories and other multivariate time series.

 ### Principal Component Analysis

-The ability to identify patterns between groups and over time is often constrained by computational resources.
-Finding representations of the data which allow reducing the dimensionality of the data is thus a valuable preprocessing step in exploratory data analysis as wel as machine learning applications.
-A common method of reducing the dimensionality of high dimensional data is to identify the directions which explain most of the variance via eigenvector decomposition of the covariance matrix __E__.
+Principal Component Analysis projects the data into a linear subspace with a minimum loss of information by multiplying the data by the eigenvectors of the covariance matrix.

 ![PCA of Fortasyn trajectory data.
 Daily trajectories (day and night) were binned into 8x8 grids before applying PCA.[]{label="fig:pca"}](./images/pca_fortasyn-period.png){#fig:pca width=80%}

-Principal Component Analysis projects the data into a linear subspace with a minimum loss of information by multiplying the data by the eigenvectors of the covariance matrix.

-This requires converting the trajectory to a trip grid (see Figure 3) and performing PCA on the grid in 2D (Figure 9) or 3D (Figure 10).
+This requires converting the trajectory to a trip grid (see Figure 1) and performing PCA on the grid in 2D (Figure [6](#fig:pca){reference-type="ref" reference="fig:pca"}) or 3D (Figure [7](#fig:3dpca){reference-type="ref" reference="fig:3dpca"}).
 Structure in the data is visible if light and dark time periods are compared.

 ### Linear Discriminant Analysis
 Linear Discriminant Analysis (LDA) is a method for identifying a manifold separating two or more labelled groups.
 It searches for a linear transformation of the data by maximising the between-class variance and minimising the within-class variance.
 It has been used to identify symmetry of heavy object lifting trajectories [@jeong_linear_2016].
-LDA assumes normal distribution of attributes, and identies the probability that a new set of inputs belong to a given class.
-Since LDA takes into account class labels, and there are only binary labels in the present dataset, it provides an identical view to PCA as shown in Figure 11.
-When the $x, y$ attributes are not normally distributed, which is often the case, methods such as logistic regression are preferred, since it has fewer assumptions and restrictions [@hastie01statisticallearning].
+It behaves similar to PCA in some cases (Figure [7](#fig:LDA){reference-type="ref" reference="fig:LDA"})

 ![3D PCA of Fortasyn trajectory data.
 Daily trajectories (day and night) were binned into 8x8 grids before applying